The GPT-WritingPrompts Dataset: A Comparative Analysis of Character Portrayal in Short Stories: Background

-Here, we follow prior work in analyzing appearance, intelligence, and power as aspects of character portrayal.
-We further include the three affective dimensions of valence, arousal, and dominance (dominance is closely related to power).
-We compare and contrast the results of characterizing a protagonist by both explicit linguistic markers (verbs and adjectives), as well as commonsense inferences with COMET.
+Here, we analyze appearance, intelligence, and power as aspects of character portrayal.
+We also include the three affective dimensions of valence, arousal, and dominance.
+We compare and contrast the results of characterizing a protagonist by explicit linguistic markers (verbs and adjectives), as well as commonsense inferences with COMET.